Introduction To Conic Sections Definitions Flashcards | Channels for Pearson+

 Conic Section

-A shape formed by intersecting a three-dimensional cone with a two-dimensional plane at various angles.Cone
+A two-dimensional shape formed by intersecting a cone with a plane at various angles.Cone

-A three-dimensional geometric figure with a circular base tapering smoothly to a single point called the apex.Plane
+A three-dimensional geometric figure with a circular base tapering smoothly to a point called the apex.Plane

 A flat, two-dimensional surface that extends infinitely in all directions and can intersect a cone to form conic sections.Circle

-A round shape resulting from a horizontal slice through a cone, where all points are equidistant from the center.Ellipse
+A conic section resulting from a horizontal slice through a cone, producing a perfectly round shape.Ellipse

-An oval-shaped curve formed by slicing a cone at a slight angle, resembling a stretched circle.Parabola
+A conic section formed by slicing a cone at a slight angle, creating an oval or stretched circle.Parabola

-A curved, open shape produced by slicing a cone with a heavily tilted plane, often seen in graphs of quadratic functions.Hyperbola
+A conic section produced by slicing a cone at a heavily tilted angle, resulting in a U-shaped curve.Hyperbola

-A pair of diverging curves created by a vertical slice through a cone, resulting in two separate branches.Horizontal Slice
+A conic section created by a vertical slice through a cone, resulting in two diverging curves.Horizontal Slice

-A cut made parallel to the base of a cone, producing a circular cross-section.Vertical Slice
+A cut made parallel to the base of a cone, used to generate a circular conic section.Slight Angle

+A small tilt of the plane relative to the cone's base, leading to the formation of an ellipse.Heavily Tilted Angle

+A significant tilt of the plane, causing the intersection with the cone to produce a parabola.Vertical Slice

-A cut made perpendicular to the base of a cone, resulting in a hyperbola.Slicing Angle
+A cut made perpendicular to the base of a cone, resulting in a hyperbola with two separate curves.Oval Shape

-The orientation of the plane relative to the cone, determining which conic section is formed.Equation

-A mathematical expression representing the relationship between variables for each conic section.Apex

-The pointed tip of a cone where all straight lines from the base converge.Diverging Curves
+A stretched, elongated form resembling an ellipse, distinct from a perfect circle.Diverging Curves

-Two branches that move away from each other, characteristic of a hyperbola.Memory Tool
+Two branches that move away from each other, characteristic of a hyperbola.Equation

+A mathematical expression representing the relationship between variables for each conic section.Graph

+A visual representation of a conic section, illustrating its unique shape and properties.